Several masked doctors stand ready to take on the coronavirus

 How can I keep myself and others safe from COVID-19 in Austin?

-To further curb the spread of the virus, the main recommendations right now are to continue practicing the oft-repeated guidelines of social distancing, frequent handwashing and minimal face-touching.
+To further curb the spread of the virus, the primary recommendations currently are to continue practicing the well-established guidelines of social distancing, frequent handwashing, and minimizing face-touching.
 And of course, #stayhome as much as possible.